Skip to content

 4. Generate embeddings and store with source=“extraction”

-The extraction prompt (memory-extractor.blade.php) teaches Claude what’s actually worth extracting.
-Not “user asked about the weather”—but “user mentioned they’re training for a marathon” or “user shared they’ve been feeling anxious about work.”
+The extraction prompt (memory-extractor.blade.php) teaches Claude what’s actually worth keeping.
+Not “user asked about the weather,” but “user mentioned they’re training for a marathon” or “user shared they’ve been feeling anxious about work.”

 Each extracted memory includes a reasoning field explaining why it was captured.
-This is mostly for debugging, but it’s also helped me tune the extraction quality over time.
+It’s mostly for debugging, but it’s also been pretty handy for tuning extraction quality over time.

 Memory Consolidation: The Nightly Cleanup